 Isolated wetland means a wetland that is not directly connected to a river or stream.
 It also means a wetland that does not have federal protection.
+The Supreme Court’s ruling in the Sackett case in May 2023 means that the majority of Indiana’s wetlands do not have federal protection.
+The fate of our remaining wetlands is up to the state.
+There are actions you can take to advance wetland preservation in Indiana.

-There are many types of isolated wetlands: bogs, dune and swale, fens, cypress swamps, pothole wetlands, seeps, marshes, swamps, forested fens, sedge meadows, and more.
+There are many types of wetlands: bogs, dune and swale, fens, cypress swamps, pothole wetlands, seeps, marshes, swamps, forested fens, sedge meadows, and more.

 A bill in the 2021 Indiana legislative session, SB 389 was passed into law and significantly reduced protection for Indiana’s isolated wetlands.
 Advocacy by HEC and many partners around the state succeeded in reducing the harm of the original bill.